inpsyde/composer-asset-compiler/README.md

 This behavior exactly resembles what happens when the compiler "auto starts" and Composer commands use the `--no-dev` flag and the `COMPOSER_ASSETS_COMPILER` env variable is set to ``"staging"`.

 ## Troubleshooting

 In case you run into a process timeout (default is 300s) like this:

 ```
-    starting...

 The process "yarn" exceeded the timeout of 300 seconds.

 failed!
 ```

-you have to increase (or completely disable) the process timeout in your composer.json:
+you have to increase (or completely disable) the process timeout in your `composer.json`:

 ```